Oisota/theo-lang/doc/design.md

 ```

 *Idea:* This may be best implemented as syntax sugar over case expressions.
-This would simplify things since every if else can just be translated to its corresponding case expressions.
+This would simplify things since every if/else can just be translated to its corresponding case expressions.
 The above example would be translated to a nested case expression:

 ```text